Human Rights and Climate Finance: Building a Just and Equitable Future

 Climate change is inherently a human rights issue.
 It threatens access to basic human needs: clean water, food, shelter, health, and security.
 The UN recognizes that climate change endangers rights such as the right to life, development, and self-determination.
 For instance:

 Rising sea levels threaten the right to secure housing for people in low-lying coastal areas.
+Severe droughts impact the right to food and water for subsistence farming communities.
+Extreme heat and pollution undermine the right to health, especially for marginalized urban populations.

 Given these realities, integrating human rights into climate finance is essential for justice, equity, and sustainability.